alexlai2860/alexlai2860.github.io/index.md

 ## Projects

+- **Gait Face Fusion Recognition System Based on Multi Perspective Collaboration:**
+  A national-level project developing a multi-person gait recognition system with a visual interface that integrates facial and gait features.
+I led the design and implementation of the occlusion gait restoration module to significantly improve recognition accuracy.

 - **Auto-Focus-Assistant:**
-  An independent R&D project that leverages depth cameras and advanced computer vision techniques to deliver an efficient auto-focus system.
-The system processes both spatial depth and RGB data—utilizing YolofastestV2 for object detection—and supports multiple focusing modes (manual, automatic, continuous tracking), demonstrating a practical application of advanced image processing in real time.
+  An independent R&D project leveraging depth cameras and advanced computer vision techniques to deliver an efficient auto-focus system.
+It processes both spatial depth and RGB data via YolofastestV2 for object detection, supporting multiple focusing modes (manual, automatic, continuous tracking).

+- **Original Aspiration: RoboMaster Short Film Project:**
+  A team-driven filmmaking project where I served as the team leader, overseeing screenwriting, directing, cinematography, and post-production.
+The short film documents the journey of preparing for a robotics competition and has received positive attention.

+- **National College Student Robot Competition (RoboMaster University Championship):**
+  A robotics contest in which I participated as a UAV team member; responsible for designing and developing the target detection system, assisting in debugging and flight testing, as well as maintaining the robot vision repository.

 <br>